MhrzSohin/My-Notes/README.md

 # My-Notes
-This is a simple Android application for creating, managing andd organizing notes.
+This is a simple Android application for creating, managing and organizing notes.